BLUE HORIZON, BOOK 4

 Jasper’s eyes widened.
 He’d never seen the orange tabby so animated before, and he unconsciously took a step backward in surprise.
 Momentarily flustered, the raccoon didn’t have a reply.
-Merlin crossed his arms and looked down at the engineer.
+Merlin looked down at the engineer.

 “If you feel that I have been too lax with you, Jasper, I’m about to grant you your dream,” he said with a hardened gaze.
 “Your request for the termination of your contract has been denied.
 You still have a little over a year on your contract to fulfill before you have the option to seek employment elsewhere.
 Until that time, I expect you to give Jonesy your best in military efficiency as his chief engineer.
 Is that understood, mister?”

 To the surprise of both the wolf and the cat, Jasper gave them a lopsided smile.
 “Aye, sir.
 You can count on that.”
 He gave his captain a crisp salute and held his pose until Jonesy smirked and returned the action.

 “Unless you have anything further,” said the feline, “you’re dismissed.”

 Patch nodded and stuck the chewed end of the cigar between his lips.
 “I’ve said my piece,” he said.
 “Despite how everyone seems to claim that Rezo treated them, he’s always been fair to me.
 I don’t intend to shut him out for the reminder of our stay here.
 He is my friend.”